doiim/tikua/README.md

 # Tikua

-A Isomorphic JS Cartesi package to use with any visual library on Browser or Terminal.
-The SDK will support any provider or network.
-All configurable and allowing defining an app with multiple chains supported.
-The SDK should adapt accordingly to the configurations and raise warnings in cases of non-supported provider chains.
+Isomorphic JS package designed for seamless integration with any visual library on both Browser and Terminal environments.
+The SDK supports any provider or network, offering complete configurability to define applications with multiple chain support.
+It adapts to specific configurations and provides warnings for any unsupported provider chains.

 ## Installation